Handcraft Specialty Coffee

 Try the fried free-range eggs with spiced, slow-cooked Barossa bacon, or perhaps a simple sandwich of double-smoked ham, McClure’s pickle (specially ordered in from Detroit), Warrnambool cheddar and fresh tomato on Swiss bakery Hiestand bread.

-There is a Brazilian fried pastry served with ketchup and chilli sauce and a Korean-American kimchi dog.
-Which is a bun-less American-style sausage, deep fried in a crunchy batter layered with homemade kimchi, caramelised onions and shaved cheddar with a side of fries.
+There are broader cultural influences on the menu too.
+The Pastel is a savoury Brazilian fried pastry served with ketchup and chilli sauce inspired by Monica’s childhood in Brazil.
+John recommends the Korean-American kimchi dog, a bun-less American-style sausage, deep -ried in a crunchy batter layered with homemade kimchi, caramelised onions and shaved cheddar with a side of fries.

-The design of the space is minimalist, with a homey, welcoming feel.
-In the colder months, blankets are neatly folded by the outdoor settings.
+The design of the space was a passion project for the couple.
+It’s minimalist but with a homey, welcoming feel.
+Details such as the Laguiole cutlery are a nice touch, and in the colder months, blankets are neatly folded by the outdoor settings.

-The coffee here is serious business.
+Unsurprisingly, the coffee here is serious business.
 John favours St. ALi’s Sensory Lab Steadfast blend for milk-based coffees.
-There is a different blend each week for black and filter varieties.
+He picks a different blend each week for black and filter varieties.
 Melbourne varieties have been popular, such as Proud Mary or Market Lane.
+Regardless of the blend, each and every grind is scaled, (measured for consistency), with great care taken to ensure every cup is perfect.
 For the less coffee-inclined, Handcraft also serves organic tea by Larsen & Thompson.